PouchLol/PouchLol/README.md

--  Hi, I’m @PouchLol
+ Hi, I’m Karthik Harish

-- I'm currently learning web development and trying to get into this field but this stuff is hard bro
+I'm an undergraduate in Computer Science and I'm aspiring to be a full stack web developer!
+I love to code and play chess in my freetime.

-- I'm pouch_lol on discord
+Talk to me on twitter or on discord! im @KarthikHarish04 on twitter